cloudoperators/greenhouse/docs/user-guides/cluster/oidc_connectivity.md

 This guide describes how to onboard an existing Kubernetes cluster to your Greenhouse Organization with OIDC configuration.
-If you don't have an organization yet, please reach out to the Greenhouse administrators.
+If you don't have a [Greenhouse Organization](https://cloudoperators.github.io/greenhouse/docs/user-guides/organization/creation/) yet, please reach out to the Greenhouse administrators.

 While all members of an Organization can see existing Clusters, their management requires [`org-admin` or `cluster-admin` privileges](./../../getting-started/core-concepts/organizations.md).